Canol Heritage Trail: Logistics

 The eastern end of the trail is at Milepost 4, across the Mackenzie River from Norman Wells, requiring arrangements to be made to cross the river by either air or boat.
 The western end can be reached by plane from either Norman Wells or Whitehorse.
 In summer, it can also be reached by road along Yukon Highway 6/North Canol Road.
 The road receives minimal maintenance and can be a rough ride up to the Yukon-NWT border where it is no longer maintained and quickly becomes impassable to most vehicles.
 The western end of the trail is officially the airstrip at Milepost 222 in the NWT.
 The small airstrip at Macmillan Pass near the Yukon border is also used, which brings the total distance to the Mackenzie River to 375 km.

 Due to its length and difficulty, it should only be undertaken by experienced and fit hikers.
 Most hikers will take between 14 and 22 days to complete the trail.
 There are no services along the trail and, though it has been hiked with no resupply, most people arrange for one to three food drops to be made by aircraft.
 The fastest known time to hike the trail is just over 5 days.

 Major river crossings include the third and fourth crossings of the Ekwi, the Twitya, the Little Keele and the second crossing of the Carcajou.
 Depending on water levels these can be difficult or impossible to cross on foot.
 There are also many smaller creek and river crossings that may be difficult at high water.
 A hiker died in 2016 after being swept away crossing the Little Keele.
 In 2016 a seasonal cable ferry system was tested to provide a safer crossing of the Twitya, however it has not been reinstalled.

 In 2018 the Government of the Northwest Territories began building emergency shelters on the trail.
-As of 2020 five shelters have been completed with plans to add up to 15 more.
+As of 2025, nine shelters have been completed with plans to add more.

 The trail crosses grizzly bear and black bear habitat, so precautions should be taken.